yoyoyoxd/actualwebsite/content/en/homepage_blocks/instant-rewards.md

 gridWidth: 6
 position: 2
 ---
+# Instant rewards from the second your wallet holds R3FI.

 A 5% transaction fee is distributed amongst token holders from **Every.
 Single.
 Transaction** as it happens.